protesilaos/my-website/_commentary/2026-08-06-metaphor-fact-religiosity.md

 mill they are caught in.
 I am not converting anyone to anything: they will know what to do once they put things in order.

+[ **UPDATE 2026-09-15 15:52 +0300:** The original blog post I was
+  commenting on is no longer available.
+I am removing the link and inserting `[UNAVAILABLE WEBSITE]` where relevant. ]

-Against this backdrop, I extend what I have written thus far with commentary on the article titled [On becoming a magus](https://vnderthejunipertree.blogspot.com/2026/08/on-becoming-magus.html) from the _Under The Juniper Tree_ blog (hereinafter referred to as "the blog" in the interest of brevity).
+Against this backdrop, I extend what I have written thus far with commentary on the article titled _On becoming a magus_ from the `[UNAVAILABLE WEBSITE]` blog (hereinafter referred to as "the blog" in the interest of brevity).
 It gives me the pretext to expound on what I was anyway going to cover.
-Using excerpts from the blog makes my points more relatable, so I do not need to draw my own
-examples: I can rely instead on what another person states since it is representative of broader patterns of thought that I have encountered.
+Using excerpts from the blog makes my points more relatable, so I do not need to draw my own examples: I can rely instead on what another person states since it is representative of broader patterns of thought that I have encountered.

 ## Metaphor and symbolism